lkilcher/dolfyn/doc-src/source/data-structure.rst

 Heading, Pitch, Roll
 ....................

-The instrument's *heading*, *pitch*, and *roll* information can be computed from the orientation matrix using the ``dolfyn.rotate.orient2euler`` function.
+The instrument's *heading*, *pitch*, and *roll* information is not included in the data-structure by default.
+Instead, these variables can be computed from the orientation matrix using the ``dolfyn.orient2euler`` function (``dolfyn.euler2orient`` provides the reverse functionality).
 This function computes these variables according to the following conventions:

   - a "ZYX" rotation order.
 That is, these variables are computed assuming that rotation from the earth -> instrument frame happens